nax3t/cld-signed-uploads/README.md

 3. Upload Widget: The client-side code initializes and manages the Cloudinary Upload Widget.

-4. Result Handling: After a successful upload, the client-side code displays the uploaded image and response data.
+4. Result Handling: After a successful upload, the client-side code displays the uploaded image or video and response data.

 ### How It's All Connected
 1. The server provides the necessary API for signature generation which facilitates secure uploads.
 2. The client-side JavaScript fetches the upload signature from the server.
 3. The Upload Widget uses this signature to securely upload files to Cloudinary.
-4. The uploaded image is then displayed on the page.
+4. The uploaded image or video is then displayed on the page.

 This setup ensures that uploads are secure and authenticated, preventing unauthorized access to your Cloudinary account.